• Home

 What is Coconut Flour?

 So what is coconut flour anyway, and why would we use it in our dishes that need flour?
-Coconut flour is made up of dried ground coconut meat, a natural byproduct of coconut milk production.
+Coconut flour is made from dried ground coconut meat, a natural byproduct of coconut milk production.

 Our go-to coconut flour is Bob's Red Mill Organic Coconut Flour because it's usually available at our local grocery store.
 However, as it becomes more and more in demand, it can be difficult to find locally.